-The United States, despite its own quirks and complications, can sometimes seem pretty normal in comparison to the things that go on in other countries.
-Take taxes — even when it comes to the most mundane of topics, our neighbors overseas can come up with hilariously bizarre charges and fines (like Sweden’s Stripper Tax).
+The United States, despite its own quirks and complications, can seem fairly normal when compared to other countries.
+Take taxes — even when it comes to the most mundane of topics, our neighbors overseas can devise some truly bizarre charges and fines (take Sweden’s Stripper Tax).

 But what about here at home?
-It’s not just distant foreigners who are coming up with strange taxes and write-offs — we Americans seem to be just as creative.
-The following is a list of the weirdest and wackiest tax laws by state.
+It’s not just distant foreigners who are coming up with strange tax laws — we Americans are just as creative.
+The following is a list of the weirdest taxes states have charged in the past or currently levy:

 Don’t count on your Jokers to get you out of this one.
 Alabama charges a 10 cent tax on any pack of cards that contains 54 or fewer in the deck.
 The seller must also pay $1 and an annual license tax of $3.

 If you’re stuck with nothing but fresh fruit from the grocery store or farmers market, at least you don’t have to pay extra taxes on it.
-However, if you’ve got a hankering for fruit from a vending machine, it will cost you.
+However, if you have a hankering for fruit from a vending machine, it will cost you.